michaelkolesidis/michaelkolesidis.com/README.md

   <a href='https://ko-fi.com/michaelkolesidis' target='_blank'><img src='https://cdn.ko-fi.com/cdn/kofi2.png' style='border:0px;height:45px;' alt='Buy Me a Coffee at ko-fi.com' /></a>
 </div>

+Welcome to my interactive portfolio website: a playful, modern homage to the early web.
+Discover projects, animations, and microinteractions, all crafted from scratch.

+> 💡 Want to fork this and make it your own?
+Check the **[Customization Guide](./CUSTOMIZATION_GUIDE.md)**.

 ## 🛠️ Technologies Used

 <a href="https://www.typescriptlang.org/"><img src="https://github.com/michaelkolesidis/tech-icons/blob/main/icons/typescript/typescript-original.svg" height="50px" /></a>